nglasl/silverstripe-extensible-search/README.md

 `getSelectableFields` and `getSearchResults` (this one under the controller).

-Depending on whether the search engine supports hierarchy filtering based on parent ID, this may also be configured:
+Depending on whether the search engine supports hierarchy filtering based on parent ID, this may also be configured.

 ```php
 public static $supports_hierarchy = true;